-3. Does not affect intelligence
+3. It does not affect intelligence

 While there is no difference in the intelligence of someone who has been diagnosed with Tourette Syndrome and anyone else, persons diagnosed may have special educational requirements.
 The nature of Tourette’s symptoms can be disruptive to education, and parents should work with schools to develop individual educational plans for their child.

-4. Can be treated
+4. It can be treated

 Although there is no cure, there are multiple treatments.
 The treatment program depends upon the individual and their unique situation.
 If the patient’s tics interfere with their daily lives, treatments such as deep brain stimulation, medication, behavior modification, or speech therapy can be helpful.

 Deep brain stimulation (DBS) is a surgical therapy that uses an implanted device to deliver electrical stimulation to the brain.
 The benefit of DBS is that specific and carefully targeted brain structures can receive stimulation, while others remain unaffected.
 Multiple reports and single case studies have demonstrated that DBS may be a valuable therapy for treating Tourette syndrome.
 However, insurance reimbursement for the procedure is not consistently provided, and there are no standards for selecting appropriate candidates, brain targets, and optimal stimulation parameters for treatment.
 Even expert centers only perform a small number of DBS procedures for Tourette syndrome, and a critical need for data collection exists.